learn-co-curriculum/SENG-LIVE-032023-Phase-1-JS/00_Terminal-github-and-JS-recap/README.md

 Here are some of the more common git commands we'll be using for the rest of our developer lives:

+> `git -h` or `git --help` - shows a list of git commands.
+Super handy if you can't remember what they are, and it also tells you what they do!

 > `git clone` - takes an argument of the repo URL to download a local copy of the codebase to your computer. ( i.e. `git clone https://github.com/PrincetonJRose/Day-1-Terminal-github-and-other-useful-tools` ) Will clone into the current directory by default and make a folder with the name of the repo.
 Can take a second argument to change the name of the folder it stores the files in! ( i.e. `git clone https://github.com/PrincetonJRose/Day-1-Terminal-github-and-other-useful-tools NewFolderName` )

 > `git status` - shows what files have been changed since the last repo update and/or pull, and what files are not being tracked ( a.k.a have not been commited yet )